eshnd/popcorn/README.md

 This works on *NIX (and WSL): `wget https://raw.githubusercontent.com/eshnd/popcorn/refs/heads/main/src/c/popcorn.c && sudo gcc popcorn.c -o /usr/local/bin/popcorn && rm popcorn.c`
 ## Run
 `popcorn <INPUT-POP-PATH> <OUTPUT-OS-PATH> <OPTIONAL-OUTPUT-ASM-PATH>`
-## Compiler info
+## Additional info
 This compiler is written in C and assembly.
-It uses AOT compilation to IA-32 assembly with the final step utilizing the Netwide assembler to compile to an OS image.
+It uses AOT compilation to IA-32 assembly with the final step utilizing the Netwide assembler to compile to an OS image. **NOTE:** Currently, there's not much documentation for this project because it's still under development.
-## Note
-Currently, there's not much documentation for this project because it's still under development